news-r/auritus/docs/config.md

 Each query must include:

-- `id`: unique integer.
+- `id`: A unique integer.
 - `name`: Which will be displayed on the platform.
 - `query`: Boolean [webhose.io](https://webhose.io/) query., at least one.

 It is essential you read through the webhose's guide on [boolean queries](https://docs.webhose.io/v1.0/docs/basic-boolean-operators-tutorial) before settings this up.
-It will avoid you wasting precious queries.
+It will avoid you wasting precious queries or collecting data that is not relevnt to your use case.

 ### Example